CHAPTER 1 - A SACRIFICE FOR A GREATER CAUSE?

 “He went on a rampage.
-To this day, he still wishes he could turn back the clock to that fateful day.
+To this day, he still wishes he could turn back time to that fateful day.
 He felt terrible about the fight and wished he could’ve been there.
 If he had, my mom wouldn’t have run up to those guys.”

 “But your dad didn’t know.
 No one could’ve predicted what would happen.”

 Troy gently took my hand.
-It felt warm and I could feel I was unable to breathe.
+It felt warm, and I felt I was unable to breathe.
 “You move on, in your time.
 No one can tell you to move on until you are ready.
-And if anyone says otherwise, I’ll get hold of them and they will be the ones saying sorry!”
+And if anyone says otherwise, I’ll get hold of them, and they will be the ones saying sorry!”